Updated: Nov 8

 Privacy Risks With Data Sharing

-Sharing any personal data with third parties exposes institutions and companies to the risk of non-compliance with Data Privacy Laws.
+Sharing any personal data with third parties exposes institutions, companies and Chief Risk Officers to the risk of non-compliance with Data Privacy Laws.
 In addition to EU's GDPR, new US Privacy Laws such as California's CCPA and Nevada's Senate Bill 2020 imposed more stringent obligations on organizations.
 Any violation of these laws when sharing personal data can result in fines worth millions.

 In this article, we will share with you the best practices to follow when data sharing such data with third parties so that you can minimize the risk of non-compliance.
 We believe that organizations should leverage their existing Data Governance artifacts and processes to handle Privacy strategically.

 Allowing third parties access to your databases, sharing personal details of individuals with marketers or data brokers, and storing personal data on third-party cloud servers are examples of sharing personal data with third parties.

 Sharing personal data with third parties comes with certain data privacy risks, not having to do with your third party at all.
 Malicious actors sometimes target personal data in transit, and once they have obtained access to the content of personal data, they can use it for harmful purposes or even transfer it to yet other parties.
 So, it is essential to ensure that the receiving third party's IT network and security protocols are secure enough to protect shared data against cyber threats.
 That is your responsibility.

 US Privacy Laws Bring New Challenges For Data Sharing

 Growing concern over privacy protection is reflected in new legislation and monetary fines outlined in those legislations.
 Sharing personal data with third parties in violation of GDPR, for example, can result in penalties as high as 4% of annual revenue or 20 million Euros.
 BOUNTY, a UK Company, was recently fined 500,000 Pounds for selling personal data to third-party data brokers.